 Be sure to talk with your healthcare provider about any questions or concerns you have before the surgery.
 The surgery takes three to five hours.
 Inpatient recovery lasts about eight days.

-Find out if you’re a candidate for TAVR, call the Structural Heart Clinic at Kettering Health Main Campus (937) 395-6023.
+Find out if you’re a candidate for TAVR, call the Structural Heart Clinic at Kettering Medical Center (937) 395-6023.